HOW TO TRANSPLANT

 - Water thoroughly and untie the branches.

 New feeder roots grow from the cut ends.
 You must include these new roots with the transplant (the whole idea of root pruning).
-At transplanting time, plan to cut the root ball four-six inches out from where the roots were pruned.
+At transplanting time, plan to cut the root ball four to six inches out from where the roots were pruned.

 Performing the Transplant